HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Exfiltration Container

 ### /// HC15_ MOTHNODE_ Wakanda EP
-Tribal african rhytm and chants that transform into deep bass and trap
+Tribal african rhytms and chants that transform into deep bass and trap.
+- Children of Vibration / Vibra?

 ### /// HC16_ MOTHNODE_ Hybrids
 Album mixtape containing all of my collaborations with others.